ParkfieldOrg/Sakurabook/en/getting-started.md

 Once you've got a good understanding of Shopify and how the apps work, we can have a look at the two main use cases that Sakurabook offers:

-## Use Cases
+## Business cases

 - **Rental space reservation** - This is suitable for any kind of rental, e.g. hotels, short-term lettings, or other types of space reservations.
 Select this use case when customers do not need to choose a staff of yours.
-- **Service reservation** - This use case is the right choice if there are specific staff/people to book, e.g. yoga studios, therapy, and hairdressing salons.
+- **Service reservation** - Choose the service type if there are specific staff/people to book.
+Suitable for yoga studios, therapists, hairdressing saloons, and other service providers.

 Now, I believe you already know which use case is suitable for your online store.
 Let's have a look at how to set up the Sakurabook app in Shopify.